lemanschik/graalvm/compiler/README.md

 # Compiler Component
-Allows graaljs to compile it self and all other parts of the GraalVM Ecosystem
+Allows graaljs to compile it self and all other parts of the GraalVM Ecosystem.